Civita Institute Fellows

 ASTRA ZARINA FELLOWSHIP

 Seattle-based Stephanie Bower is an award-winning architectural illustrator, teacher, artist, and globetrotting Urban Sketcher.
 With a background as an architect, she has taught in colleges, online, and in workshops around the world, including an annual workshop in Civita.
-Stephanie is the author of The Urban Sketching Handbook: Understanding Perspective, as well as a contributing author to The Urban Sketching Art Pack.
-Stephanie spent two months in Civita di Bagnoregio learning about its history and documenting the town through drawings and paintings.
+Stephanie is the author of The Urban Sketching Handbook: Understanding Perspective, The Urban Sketching Handbook: 101 Sketching Tips, and The World of Urban Sketching.
+She spent two months in Civita di Bagnoregio learning about its history and documenting the town through drawings and paintings.
 Her fellowship project resulted in an architectural walking guide available for download here. www.stephaniebower.com Instagram @stephanieabower

 Thomas Allsopp graduated in Landscape Architecture from the University of Washington.
 After working in that field for two years, he entered the seminary to study for the Catholic priesthood and was ordained in 1979 after three years in Rome.
 He is currently a chaplain at Seattle Children's Hospital.
 Thomas' own garden has been published numerous times and he does consulting on garden designs.
 His Fellowship resulted in a chidren's book and Civita and its people work their magic on him more and more with each visit.